 You definitely have to get this devil of a weapon if you want to invade others or get invaded yourself and almost always guarantees a successful outcome.
 One last thing we’d like to discuss before moving on to the next best Elden Ring PvP weapon is the main skill move of the Winged Scythe.
 Tell you what, we did save the best for the last.

 The unique weapon art of the Winged Scythe is called Angel’s Wings.
 When you initiate the skill move with the designated button combination, the Tarnished warrior hurtles themselves in the sky with a starting upward slash and then finishes with a powerful downward smash.
 This is exceptionally effective when you’re trying to press down aggressive players and double down on the aggressiveness.
-All in all, we’re definitely looking at one of the most robust Elden Ring best PvP weapons to boot worth getting into.

 Before we get into our final pick of the most tip-top PvP weapons in Elden Ring around, we couldn’t help but mention the Zweihander in all its glory.
 This is a Colossal Sword, meaning that classes like the Vagabond are certainly going to want to own this demon for their one-on-one bouts.
 For a heavy weapon, it doesn’t even comprise a lot of weight to its name.